jochemhoogendijk/jochemhoogendijk.github.io/index.md

 # Personal
 If you are interested what I do or think outside of mathematics, please see below.
 ## Interesting Websites/Blogs
 Once in a while I run into fascinating websites and blogs that I think are worth sharing.
 I try to add articles that contain a good measure of surprise and new ideas.
-I think such articles are usually the most informing.
 - [Bartosz Ciechanowski](https://ciechanow.ski/) This writer has insane posts, with extremely cool animations.
 - [Beating the averages](https://paulgraham.com/avg.html) This is an essay containing some interesting ideas, in particular the Blub paradox.
 I think the Blub paradox not only applies to programming languages, but also to mathematical tools and theory.

 ## Books
 I have always liked reading both fiction and non-fiction.
-I am currently reading Little Women by Louisa May Alcott.
-My current book recommendation is The Black Swan by Nassim Taleb.
+I am currently reading Norse Mythology by Neil Gaiman and Fooled by Randomness by Nassim Taleb.
+My current book recommendation is Little Women by Louisa May Alcott.

 ## Games
 I have played a lot of videogames growing up and occasionally still do.
-I am on a replay of Cyberpunk 2077 every now and then.
+I sometimes play Stardew Valley.
 My current game recommendation is Elden Ring.

 ## Movies
 My current movie recommendation is Dune: Part 2.